How to Become a Forensic Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Keeping records and preparing lab reports

-- Examining physical evidence, such as hair, fiber, wood, and other residue
+- Examining physical evidence, such as hair, fiber, wood, bodily fluids, and other residues

 - Analyzing experimental data and results